Un-Bee-Lievable Flower Facts: Polly Pollinizer reporting from your local garden.

 Susie loved to read aloud.
 Her words slid in seamless syllables of streaming sounds.
 Her correctness rattled Rex.

 Susie closed the book.
 Torrents of confusion ceased; his heart sank in horrible comparison.
-Susie can read and he cannot.
+Susie can read but he cannot.

 Rex wished he could slash words off all the pages.
 Then there would be no more letters picking at his brain.
-The pages would be as silent as quiet rain.
+The pages would be as silent as a gentle rain.

 (WIP)